 2.1 THIRD-PARTY QA OVERSIGHT

-HEI will generally engage one or more qualified individuals to serve as Quality Assurance consultants for the project.
-This individual will report to HEI’s Director of Science and be responsible for overseeing the implementation of this Quality Assurance plan.
-The QA consultant will review the (draft) protocol for adherence to the QA requirements and notify HEI staff if modifications are necessary.
-The QA consultant shall maintain signed copies of the protocol and all SOPs.
+HEI will generally engage one or more qualified individuals to serve as Quality Assurance consultant(s) for the project.
+This individual will report to HEI’s Director of Science and be responsible for overseeing the implementation of HEI’s special QA/QC procedures.

 2.2.
-ELEMENTS OF A QA AUDIT
+ELEMENTS OF A QA AUDIT DURING THE STUDY

 The key elements of a QA audit include:

-4. Interviews with the project personnel to verify the results of observation and to clarify issues noted during document review.
+- Interviews with the project personnel to verify the results of observation and to clarify issues noted during document review.

-6. Closing Meeting, during which the QA consultant provides a verbal summary to the Principal Investigator of significant findings that need to be addressed.
+- Closing Meeting, during which the QA consultant provides a verbal summary to the Principal Investigator of significant findings that need to be addressed.

-7. QA Audit Report.
-The QA consultant prepares a “Business Confidential” report of the audit.
+- QA Audit Report.
+The audit team prepares a “Business Confidential” report of the audit.
 The report shall detail the nature of the audit, significant findings, and any requirements for corrective action(s).
-The audit report shall be provided to the HEI Director of Science, who will then transmit it to the HEI project manager for transmission to and discussion with the Principal Investigator.
-If corrective action is required, the Principal Investigator will ensure that such action is taken and return the summary to the HEI project manager with a copy to the QA consultant noting the action(s) taken.
+The audit report shall be provided to the HEI Director of Science, who will then transmit it to the HEI project manager for transmission to and discussion with the PI.
+If corrective action is required, the PI will ensure that such action is taken and will transmit the relevant documentation to the HEI project manager, who will send it for additional review to the audit team.
 All copies of the audit report are to be marked as “Business Confidential” and are to be destroyed after use or maintained in a file separate from other records of the project.
 These audit reports are only to be released to people directly involved in management of the projects.
-To give these reports to people who are not directly involved violates the confidential nature of the audits and potentially reduce the degree of candor required in communications within the project on matters requiring corrective action.
-The QA consultant shall maintain a log of all audits indicating for each audit: the date conducted, participating personnel, and the nature of the audit.
+The audit team shall maintain a log of all audits indicating for each audit: the date conducted, participating personnel, and the nature of the audit.

-2.3.
+2.4.
 TIMING OF QA AUDIT

 While the exact timing of the audits varies across studies, the followed guidelines should be followed when defining the general plan and scope of the QA oversight for a study: